Terms & Conditions

 Fall Semester Room Deposits

-- New Students: To secure a room assignment for the 2010-2011 academic year, students must pay an advance, non-refundable room deposit of $100 to the Office of Admissions by May 1, 2010.
-The room deposit should be submitted to the Office of Admissions in addition to the $200 non-refundable tuition deposit.
-These deposits may be combined for a total of $300.
+- New Students: To secure a room assignment for the 2014-2015 academic year, students must pay in advance, the non-refundable enrollment deposit to the Office of Admissions by May 1, 2014.

 Spring Semester Room Deposits

-- New Students: To secure a room assignment for the 2010-2011 academic year, students must pay an advance, non-refundable room deposit of $100 to the Office of Admissions by December 1st, 2010.
-The room deposit should be submitted to the Office of Admissions in addition to the $200 non-refundable tuition deposit.
-These deposits may be combined for a total of $300.
+- New Students: To secure a room assignment for the Spring 2015 academic semester, students must pay in advance, the non-refundable enrollment deposit to the Office of Admissions by December 1st, 2014.

 IV.
 Refunds and Billing Adjustments